Sharing is caring!

 🥘 Ingredients

 • Firm Tofu: The tofu acts like a sponge absorbing all of the mouthwatering flavors!
 I recommend using firm tofu since it holds up well while frying.
-Silken or soft tofu will easily fall apart.
+Silken or soft tofu are SO delicate, they’ll fall apart as soon as you look at it lol.
+Not ideal for this dish!

 • Gochugaru: Korean chili flakes are coarse and pretty mild.
-You can easily find them at local Asian or Korean markets, or on Amazon.
+It’s a very common ingredient in Korean recipes, like Korean Cucumber Salad, cheesy Tteokbokki, or glorious Rabokki!
+You can easily find them at local Asian or Korean markets, or online.

 • Low-Sodium Soy Sauce: I’m using low-sodium soy sauce (my favorite brand is Lee Kum Kee), however, if you use regular soy sauce, you may need to add a splash more water if it’s too salty.